-Recommendations

-When strip-tilling, having some moisture in the soil precludes bringing up Several field days on the project educated participants about the particulars of strip tillage for producing forages.

-large clods
+Recommendations:

-- Timely weed management is needed time herbicide applications close to planting (within a week) - Using the same GPS system for both the striptilling and planting operations will keep the planter on the strip-tilled area
+- When strip-tilling, having some moisture in the soil precludes bringing up large clods - Timely weed management is needed time herbicide applications close to planting (within a week) - Using the same GPS system for both the strip-tilling and planting operations will keep the planter on the strip-tilled area

-Improved strip-tilling could enable legitimate triplecropping - the sequential growing of three crops in a year - which could provide a means for San Joaquin dairy producers to efficiently manage manure nitrogen with minimal risk of losses.
+Improved strip-tilling could enable legitimate triple-cropping - the sequential growing of three crops in a year - which could provide a means for San Joaquin dairy producers to efficiently manage manure nitrogen with minimal risk of losses.
 (A subsequent Western SARE funded project, SW08-060, Triple-Cropping Dairy Forage Production Systems Through Conservation Tillage in California's San Joaquin Valley, is exploring the efficacy of triple cropping.)